 - 90% polyester they are going to dry fast and provide some warmth, but are not your cold weather pants

 Men’s running pants simply get a little tighter when we start talking winter!
 These are for those days where you want a pair that has some fleece lining or wool to really keep you toasty.
-Checkout the final base layer option if you would prefer wearing something under a looser fit.
+Plus as I have been informed that closer fit is like mittens on the hands, it’s going to trap more heat to keep the boys and bum comfy.

 - iPhone pocket